-In connection with the Quarterly Report on Form 10-Q of TransCode Therapeutics, Inc. (the "Company") for the period ended March 31, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Robert Michael Dudley, Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to his knowledge:
+In connection with the Quarterly Report on Form 10-Q of TransCode Therapeutics, Inc. (the "Company") for the period ended March 31, 2023, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert Michael Dudley, in my capacity as Chief Executive Officer of the Company, hereby certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, based on my knowledge: